 Where Pickpockets Operate#

-- Metro — Especially Lines 1 and 3, crowded trains
+- Metro — Especially Lines 1 and 3, during crowded trains

 How to Protect Yourself#

-- Front pocket or crossbody bag — Never back pocket, never dangling backpack
+- Front pocket or crossbody money belt — Never back pocket, never an unzipped backpack dangling behind you

-- Don’t flash valuables — Keep phone in pocket after photos
+- Don’t flash valuables — Take your photo, then phone goes back in pocket

-- Be alert on metro — Especially when doors open/close
+- Be extra alert on the metro — Especially when doors open and close, when crowds press in

-- Use hotel safe — Don’t carry passport; a photo on your phone works
+- Use the hotel safe — Don’t carry your passport around.
+A phone photo of it works fine.

 Common Scams to Avoid#